-Our estimated processing time is 50 business days.
+Our estimated processing time for standard applications is 30 business days and for nonstandard applications is 35 business days.
 See our timeline spreadsheet for updates.

 Purpose of the Application